UGA-BSAIL/DT-MARS-CycleGAN/README.md

 ## Pretrained models
-The pretrained model can be check on googledrive: .
+The pretrained model can be check on https://github.com/UGA-BSAIL/DT-MARS-CycleGAN/tree/main/weight.
+All the weights are YOLOv8n trained with diffrent synthesized data.
+    - best.pt: trained with images generated from DT/MARs-CycleGAN (ours).
+    - CYC.pt: trained with  images generated from original CycleGAN.
+    - RetinaGAN.pt: trained with images generated from RetinaGAN.
+    - pure_sim.pt: trained with images generated from Publlet.

 ## References
 If you find this work or code useful, please cite: